 A separate post I wrote about this 1-day trip can be found here: Nami Island and Petit France

 Day 6.
 Hwaseong Suwon and Golden “Building 63”

 - In the morning Suwon fortress.
 “Hwaseong Suwon” is listed on the UNESCO World Heritage List.
-It is worth to book for this trip about 4-5 hours on the spot, plus an hour to get to and from the city in each direction.
-There is a fortress, over 5 km long defensive wall, four main gates, a belfry and a museum.
-The real attraction of this place, however, is the Hwaseong Palace, formerly serving as a temporary royal residence.
+It is worth booking for this trip about 4-5 hours on the spot, plus an hour to get to and from the city in each direction.
+There is a fortress, an over 5 km long defensive wall, four main gates, a belfry and a museum.
+The real attraction of this place, however, is the Hwaseong Haenggung Palace, which formerly served as a temporary royal residence.

 Day 7.
 Seoul.
 Digital Media City, Olimpic Park, Lotte Tower and Banpo Bridge

 - In the morning Unhyeongung – the royal residence.
 This palace has a small museum and a charming tearoom.

 - Then a visit to Digital Media City, which houses the headquarters of several film studios.
 An additional attraction of this district is interesting, contemporary architecture.